Seolhun/History-Retrospective-Project/README.md

 - Created Date : 03.11.2017

 ### Why
-1. To watch my project's plan
+1. To watch my project's plan and achievement
 2. To record trouble shooting or good point to build project
 3. To share them on my blog and github to others.